Skip to main content

 3. Holy Fire, Not Hustle Fire

 Hustle fire burns hot and fast, fueled by comparison, competition, and the desperate need to prove yourself.
 It gets results but burns you out.
-Holy fire burns deep and sustainable, fueled by calling, conviction, and knowing you are doing what you were made for.
+Holy fire burns deep and sustainably, fueled by calling, conviction, and knowing you are doing what you were made for.
 Purpose-driven leaders work hard, sometimes very hard, but from overflow rather than desperation.
 From calling rather than proving.
 From service rather than self-promotion.

 4. Inner Room, Outer Room Integration